-▶ Election of members of Board of Directors and the Partner Affairs Committee representatives on the Board of Directors are elected by the staff for a term of four years.
+Members of PwC's Board of Directors and the Partner Affairs Committee are elected by the shareholders for a term of three years at the general meeting of the limited partnership company.
+The staff representatives on the Board of Directors are elected by the staff for a term of four years.
 The limited partnership company has a thorough selection process and a number of criteria for the composition of the Board of Directors in order for the Board to reflect in the best possible way PwC's business, organisational and geographical structure.
 A majority of the members of the Board of Directors must be state authorised public accountants.